radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Implementors and administrators SHOULD therefore consider MS-CHAP and MS-CHAPv2 to be equivalent in security to sending passwords in the clear, without any encryption or obfuscation.
 That is, the User-Password attribute with obfuscation is substantially more secure than MS-CHAP.
 MS-CHAP offers little benefit over PAP, and has many drawbacks as discussed here, and in the previous section.

-This document therefore mandates that MS-CHAP or MS-CHAPv2 authentication data carried in RADIUS MUST NOT be sent in situations where the that data is visible to an observer.
+As MS-CHAP can be trivially broken by an observer, this document therefore mandates that MS-CHAP or MS-CHAPv2 authentication data carried in RADIUS MUST NOT be sent in situations where the that data is visible to an observer.
 MS-CHAP or MS-CHAPv2 authentication data MUST NOT be sent over RADIUS/UDP or RADIUS/TCP.

+As MS-CHAP offers no benefits over PAP, MS-CHAP authentication SHOULD NOT be used even when the transport protocol is protected, as with IPSec or RADIUS over TLS.

-RADIUS client implementations SHOULD remove the option to use MS-CHAP from all configuration interfaces.
+Existing RADIUS client implementations SHOULD deprecate the use of MS-CHAP entirely, and SHOULD forbid new configurations from enabling MS-CHAP authentication.
+New RADIUS clients MUST NOT implement the attributes used for MS-CHAPv1 and MS-CHAPv2 authentication (MS-CHAP-Challenge and MS-CHAP-Response).

 ## EAP